qianzach/PIC16B_Project/blog_post_reflection.md

 For the website interface, we're proud that the user is able to interact with the website and not stick with a static website.
 The drop-down menu and slider from the *Dash* callbacks in our website were, in our opinion, quite **nice**.

 For our network visualizations, we're proud in how we were able to glean some mathematical insight from the data we had.
-I also think that, combined with the *Dash* callbacks, we were able to make visualizations that were actually interpretable and useful for the recommendation engine.
+We also think that, combined with the *Dash* callbacks, we were able to make visualizations that were actually interpretable and useful for the recommendation engine.

 ## What are **two** things you would suggest doing to further improve your project?*